artsy/eigen/HACKS.md

 #### Explanation/Context:

-The simulator crashes when installing the latest version of viro (2.23.0 at time of writing).
+The iOS simulator crashes when installing the latest version of viro (2.23.0 at time of writing).
 More details in the issue linked above.

+## conditionally include Viro android package

+#### When can we remove this:

+When this is fixed and a new version is released: https://github.com/viromedia/viro/issues/269

+#### Explanation/Context:

+The android emulator crashes when using the viro package.
+We add some code as suggested in the issue to conditional add the package.
+The maintainers stated they don't plan on supporting this, might be worth a PR.